Degrath/Expansion-AI-mod-mission-files-and-setup-directions/README.md

 Open your servers profiles directory and copy the supplied eAI and ExpansionMod directories into your profiles directory.

+open the init.c found in your servers mpmissions directory.
 Edit the top line of your file to include the following line of code:

 		#include "$CurrentDir:mpmissions/dayzoffline.chernarusplus/AI/init_eAI.c"